 - Define what you’re looking to accomplish before you move to a larger scale

 - Change is going to be hard.
-You’ll need to make people understand the ‘why’ so they can believe what you believe and embark upon a journey of change with you
+You need to make people understand the ‘why’ so they can believe what you believe and embark upon a journey of change with you

-Steve Baird, Digital Innovation Manager at Shell focuses on how to best solve business problems and adopt new technologies to address pain points.
+Steve Baird, Digital Innovation Manager at Shell focuses on how best to solve business pain points and adopt new technologies.

 Steve’s top tips were: